Orthotic Assessment Clinic

 Our Assessment Clinic contains state-of-the art technology and a huge range of Orthopaedic Specialists and Orthotists so that we can provide the best mobility solution to everyone that comes through the door.

 Patients with long-term disabilities who require assessment for orthotic supports or surgical footwear can be referred by relevant medical professionals.

 - Registered Medical Practitioners

 Please note: Referral describes only the process of requesting that the orthotic service assess a person for specific outcomes.
 It does not include the prescribing or ordering of a particular orthosis.

 Referred patients are assessed by an Orthopaedic Specialist along with an Orthotist.
 There is no charge to the patient for the assessment.

 The Orthotic Centre does not operate as an orthopaedic or rheumatology outpatient clinic.
-The specialist provides orthotic assessment only.
-Referrals must contain a diagnosis, relevant medical history, and ACC number (if applicable).
+The specialist will provide an orthotic assessment only.
+To help our Specialists, the Referral must contain a diagnosis, relevant medical history, and an ACC number (if applicable).

 This assessment clinic is not funded for acute (short-term) conditions.
 Patients with acute conditions can be assessed at our Orthotic Active clinics instead.

 We recommend children with disabilities first be referred to an appropriate Orthopaedic or Paediatric service.
 These patients may require other treatment such as physiotherapy, botox, surgery, etc. These services will prescribe orthotics as they see fit.